1e14/1e14/modules/browser/README.md

 River-Browser
 =============

-"River NodeJS" is a set of commonly used browser-specific nodes that wrap around different browser APIs.
+"River Browser" is a set of commonly used browser-specific nodes that wrap around different browser APIs.

+---

+"River" is a family of libraries for building *computational graphs*, that are *massively distributed*, *fault-tolerant*, extendable, and easy to use.

+---

 Nodes
 -----